-Health Physics published the paper by Kenneth Skrable, George Chabot, and Clayton French on January 8, 2022:
+Health Physics published the paper on climate change by Kenneth Skrable, George Chabot, and Clayton French on January 8, 2022:

 World Atmospheric CO2, Its 14C Specific Activity, Non-fossil Component, Anthropogenic Fossil Component, and Emissions (1750–2018)